ElementsProject/lightning/doc/PLUGINS.md

 }
 ```

-The plugin must respond to `init` calls, however the response can be
+The plugin must respond to `init` calls.
+The response should be a
-arbitrary and will currently be discarded by `lightningd`.
-JSON-RPC
-commands were chosen over notifications in order not to force plugins
-to implement notifications which are not that well supported.
+valid JSON-RPC response to the `init`, but this is not currently
+enforced.
+If the response is an object containing `result` which
+contains `disable` then the plugin will be disabled and the contents
+of this member is the reason why.

 The `startup` field allows a plugin to detect if it was started at
 `lightningd` startup (true), or at runtime (false).